Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It means that you save more when you consume more.
 - [ ] It means as more time passes using AWS, you pay more for its services.
 - [x] It means that AWS will continuously lower costs as it grows.
-- [ ] It means that you have the ability to pay as you go .
+- [ ] It means that you have the ability to pay as you go.

 **[⬆ Back to Top](#table-of-contents)**